cloudfoundry-attic/bosh-lite/README.md

 ## Troubleshooting

 * Starting over again is often the quickest path to success; you can use `vagrant destroy` from the base directory of this project to remove the VM.
+* Another option is to use `bosh cleanup`.
+This will clean up the blob store to free up some space on the virtual machine.

 ## Manage your local boxes